CentreSecuriteIA/tricots/README.md

 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

-TRICOT was developped by Diego Dorn, as part of the BELLS project, for the CeSIA — Centre pour la Sécurité de l'IA.
+TRICOT was developed by Diego Dorn, as part of the [BELLS project](https://github.com/CentreSecuriteIA/BELLS), for the [CeSIA — Centre pour la Sécurité de l'IA](https://www.securite-ia.fr/).